CenterForOpenScience/SHARE/whitepapers/tickets/SHARE-822.md

     "Charlie" may currently imply that "Bepress C" is attached to "Gamma".
 If "Charlie" is ever redefined to be a different Bepress subject that implication will no longer be true.

-  Rammifications:
+  Ramifications:
-    If "Gamma" is being submitted with "Bepress C" because "Charlie" impies it, "Bepress C" will have to be explicitly removed if "Charlie" is redefined.
+    If "Gamma" is being submitted with "Bepress C" because "Charlie" implies it, "Bepress C" will have to be explicitly removed if "Charlie" is redefined.
     Works should only be submitted with subjects explicitly assigned by the user.